lukewilliamboswell/lukewilliamboswell.github.io/content/roc-ray-experiment/index.md

 ## [Step 3 roc <-> host interface](#step3) {#step3}

-I didn't need to change `platform/main.roc` and the implementation for `mainForHost` in particular.
-By leaving the roc-host interface as it was, I re-purposed the implementation for calling into roc in `platform/host.zig`.
+The `mainForHost` function in `platform/main.roc` defines the interface between roc and the zig host.
+I copied the platform, including both the roc and zig parts, from [roc-wasm4](https://github.com/lukewilliamboswell/roc-wasm4).
+This meant I was able to re-use these implementations for calling into roc in `platform/host.zig`.

-The host will call `roc__mainForHost_1_exposed_generic` which is generated by roc and returns a struct containing two functions `init` and `update`.
+The zig host is responsible for calling `roc__mainForHost_1_exposed_generic` which is generated by roc and returns a struct containing two functions `init` and `update`.
 This is defined in `platform/main.roc` and represents the interface between roc and the host.

 *Note the design for platforms is currently evolving, so how this is done in future may change significantly.*